 Consider More Asynchronous Training Opportunities

 Embracing the modern LMS means taking advantage of all the elements.
 One of those is the increased availability of asynchronous learning and development that can be done at a user’s pace and even based on specific roles within the organization.
-While synchronized training and development meetings and courses will be necessary from time to time, they aren’t the only way to do things.
+While synchronized training and development process meetings and courses will be necessary from time to time, they aren’t the only way to do things.
 This is exactly how Zoom fatigue, or any other type of digital fatigue, happens.

 Stop thinking about compliance and the process and start thinking about how to create a system that works for all employees and provides them with the dynamic training that they need.
 Figure out how the modern LMS can be incorporated into your L&D plans with much more than just Zoom meetings and videos for those who are coming on board.
 It’s not just about bringing the learning to the employees.
 It’s about bringing the right L&D strategies so that people can learn and grow effectively.